 Human trafficking causes physical, sexual and psychological harm, and is associated with occupational hazards, legal restrictions and psychological problems as a result of marginalisation and stigmatization[^fn-1].

-Reported problems include headache, back pain, significant weight loss, sexual and reproductive health problems, and sexually transmitted infections.
-Injuries, malnutrition, rape and infectious diseases (e.g. tuberculosis, hepatitis, malaria and pneumonia) worsen the situation of those trafficked and exploited.
+Reported problems include headache, back pain, significant weight loss, sexual and reproductive health problems, and sexually transmitted infections1.
+Injuries, malnutrition, rape and infectious diseases (e.g. tuberculosis, hepatitis, malaria and pneumonia) worsen the situation of those trafficked and exploited1.

 Above and beyond the impacts on human wellbeing, slavery is universally considered a human rights violation.

 Figure 1: Disability Adjusted Life years lost due to slavery in million: 18 million (± 7.0) disability adjusted life years are incurred due to slavery.

 In general, like many issues that disproportionately affect developing countries, we believe that the issue of modern slavery and trafficking is relatively neglected.

 One recent paper7 estimates that donor countries in the Organisation for Economic Co-operation and Development (OECD) are spending only a total of about USD 124 million annually to combat modern slavery internationally.

 Relative to the estimated disability burden, this seems quite low.
 This might be partially explained by the fact that slavery does not spread like a disease8, but even taking this into account, slavery seems relatively neglected.